 These data are linkable to each other and to external data sets, where approved by the data provider.
 Linkage of data across sectors, such as health, education, early childhood development, workplace and the environment, facilitates advances in understanding the complex interplay of influences on human health, well-being and development.
 Such research informs health related policy-making and investment decisions for healthier communities.

 Education and training

-Responding to the training needs of British Columbia’s researchers, we offer: in-person workshops, free online workshops, best practice documents and a distance education based Professional Specialization Certificate in Population Health Data Analysis.
+Responding to the training needs of British Columbia’s researchers, we offer: in-person workshops, free online courses and a distance education based Professional Specialization Certificate in Population Health Data Analysis.